 - A Certificate of Service

-We would like to thank the 2019 UServeUtah Youth Council for their service, leadership, and impacts made.
-These young leaders completed projects with a total of over 1,000 volunteer hours.
+We would like to thank the 2020 UServeUtah Youth Council for their service, leadership, and impacts made during this unprecedented year.
+These young leaders completed projects with a total of over 1,300 volunteer hours.